Marco6792/bus-ticket-booking/README.md

 ## 📝 Notes from Marco

 Hey Flore!
-I'm really proud of what we've built together.
 Remember these key points:

 1. Always focus on user experience first
 2. Keep the code clean and well-documented